sf-wdi-31/js-control-flow-training/README.md

 		4 bottles of beer on the wall!

 1. Bonus: fix "1 bottles of beer".
+It should say "1 bottle of beer".

 1. Bonus: change "0 bottles..." to "No more bottles...".